 Rush Limbaugh called the President’s appointee for Supreme Court Justice a “reverse racist.”
 He is wrong; she is simply a racist.
 If you discriminate against anyone because he belongs to a racial group (whatever that means, see below), you are a racist.
 There is no definitional exception depending on the race of the discriminator.
 Got it?

 Judge Sotomayor is an overt racist.
 Read the papers and think about the decisions she made on affirmative action and the reasons she gave.
-She is also on record as stating that she would “hope that a wise Latina woman, with the richness of her experience, would more often than not reach a better decision than….” (quoted from WSJ editorial of 5/27/09).
+She is also on record as stating that she would “hope that a wise Latina woman, with the richness of her experience, would more often than not reach a better decision than….” (quoted from a WSJ editorial).
 Hemming and hawing aside, that is a straightforward declaration of the judicial superiority of having been born a member of a particular group.
 The qualifier “wise” does not count.
 Of course, she is not stupid and she would not say that an unwise Latina has superior judgment.

 That declaration was published in something called “La Raza Law Journal.”
 Yes, you guessed right, “raza” means “race” in Spanish.
 It’s a law school publication for Latinos, “our race.”
 Academic ideologues will try to tell you with a straight face that “raza” does not really mean “race.”
 Just ask them how to say “race,” in Spanish then and watch they stutter and possibly cry.